programminghistorian/ph-submissions/lessons/temporal-network-analysis-with-r.md

 Let's say you already have a static network based on an archive of epistolary exchanges or artistic collaborations or enrollment in nineteenth century culinary school courses.
 Whatever the content of your static network is, we can think of its core data as consisting of two parts:

-1. a node list, which contains every node
+1. a node list, which contains every node (or vertex – terms that I will use interchangeably throughout this tutorial)

 2. an edge list, which contains every edge between the nodes[^1]